 ✘ Law 46: Never appear too perfect.

-✔ Law 46: Show strategic vulnerability in appropriate situations.
-If you’re not sure when it’s appropriate, stick to always do your best no matter what the envious will think
+✔ Law 46: Show strategic vulnerability when appropriate.
+If you’re not sure when, stick to always do your best no matter what the envious will think

 Law of Power #46 Explained